COMP122/conversions.mips/README.md

 2. This routine should
    - insert a '+' or a '-' into the buffer based upon the given value.
    - calculate the two's complement of the value ``complement = (~ value) + 1``
-   - make a subroutine call to percent_unsigned_base to
+   - make a subroutine call to percent_unsigned_base to print out the value of complement.
 3. Associate a tag called "version_5 with your complemented implementation.

-   -
-4. This rou